 And while it is okay – necessary, really – to embrace your feelings, it is equally critical that you avoid existing in a full-blown pity party day in and day out, because that probably won’t help much in the long run.

-So, what to do?
+So, what to do with your broken heart?
 Consider these tips for managing your post-divorce funk.

 When people offer you words of comfort, whether they resonate perfectly with you or not, accept it for what it is – loving support meant to show they care and want you to feel better.